-This course provides an overview of the methodology for teaching English as a second language (ESL) appropriate for the K-12 classroom teacher who has non-English speaking students in the classroom.

-It examines the basics of teaching ESL history, theories, models, techniques, and applications.
-It aims to enable students to incorporate the appropriate ESL strategies in their teaching and adapt their materials and instructional methods to meet English language learners' needs and accommodate their learning styles.
-Course topics include techniques and strategies for improving language learners' listening, speaking, reading, writing, and communication skills, language testing and assessment, and the development of lesson plans.
+This course provides an overview of the methodology for teaching English as a second language (ESL) / English Language Development (ELD) appropriate for the K-12 classroom teacher who has non-English speaking students in the classroom.
+It examines the basics of teaching ESL/ELD history, theories, models, techniques, and applications.
+It aims to enable students to incorporate the appropriate ESL/ELD strategies in their teaching and adapt their materials and instructional methods to meet English learners' needs and accommodate their learning styles.
+Course topics include techniques and strategies for improving English learners' listening, speaking, reading, writing, and communication skills, language testing and assessment, and the development of lesson plans.